 The symptoms of dementia often affect a senior’s ability to comprehend a complicated set of instructions.
 For this reason, it is best to give your loved one a visual demonstration of new procedures.
 Providing visuals can ease frustration and put your loved one in a better mood.

 Dementia and other types of cognitive issues can adversely impact your senior loved one’s health, making it difficult to provide care for him or her.
-If you are the primary family caregiver for an elderly loved one and need additional assistance providing high-quality home care, Safety Harbor Home Care Assistance can help.
+If you are the primary family caregiver for an elderly loved one and need additional assistance providing high-quality home care, Clearwater Home Care Assistance can help.
 We are a leading home care agency committed to changing the way seniors age.